See all How-To Articles

 PasteRangeNames FormulaBar

-The range name will be inserted as a Dynamic Array.
+The range name is inserted as a dynamic array.
 You cannot edit individual cells in a dynamic array or delete the values in the cells underneath your formula (for example the values in C3 and C4 in the example below): The cells, together, form part of an individual range name.

 PasteRangeNames Enter